hildogjr/KiCost/docs/_build/html/_sources/configuration.rst.txt

         # client_id: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
         # Digi-Key Client Secret for a registered APP
         # client_secret: XXXXXXXXXXXXXXXX
+        # Version of the Digi-Key API, use 4 unless you have old credentials for the V3 API
+        # version: 4
         # Use the sandbox server, doesn't count the usage, but returns old data
         # sandbox: false
         # Only enabled if the client_id and client_secret are defined